-On the east side of the building is the Workshop, a freely available space for working on constructs.
+Behind the Sales room is the Workshop, a freely available space for working on constructs.
 This is where components for robotic constructs can be purchased, installed, maintained, and upgraded.
-Charging platforms are available for the use of constructs in need of recharging, along with a Battery Charger for charging removable batteries. and the Workbench may be used for making alterations to units.
+Charging platforms are available for the use of constructs in need of recharging, along with a Battery Charger for charging removable batteries.
+The Workbench and Work Table may be used for making alterations to units.

 The following facilities are provided (or are expected to be provided soon):

 - Charging platforms: Available for use by an compatible construct.
-The high-speed charger still requires a Priority Access Card, available in the Accessories Shop.
+The high-speed charger requires a Priority Access Card, available in the Sales room.

 - ACS Component Vendor and Workbench: Used for buying and installing ACS robotic components such as Access Panels and Power Supplies.

-This is the Lounge/Cafe area, primarily intended as a casual place for living visitors to hang out and enjoy the company and service of constructs.
+To the right of the Courtyard is the Lounge/Cafe area, primarily intended as a casual place for living visitors to hang out and enjoy the company and service of constructs.
 We offer light refreshments and drinks – the espresso and soda machines work! – and of course whatever else visitors may request.
 Not all constructs here are necessarily available for your use, but please feel free to call on the services of any available construct to serve you as you desire.
-There is also a kiosk by the window that sells the ACS Wardrobe HUD and ACS Wardrobe Handle, products that are based on some of our construct technology but is useful to anyone with RLV.

 And that concludes our tour.
 I apologize that I cannot answer questions myself, but please feel free to review the rest of this website, or to direct questions to any staff member.